10 Best Ways To Deal With An Angry Spouse

 2. Loss Of Identity

 Angry and resentful people often find themselves lost in an unfair world.
-They feel attacked when someone points out how they are unfair.
+They feel attacked when someone points out how they are unfair or feel like people are unfair to them more often. .
 Driven by the constant conflict between what they should get and what other people should do for them, they are often left feeling disappointed and frustrated.

 3. Unaddressed Past Issues